Mu-L/nexus-terminal/doc/README_EN.md

 1.  **Dual File Managers**: You can add two file manager components in the layout (experimental feature, may be unstable).
 2.  **Multiple Text Editors**: The functionality to add multiple text editors in the same layout has not yet been implemented.
-3. ARM users, please use the [docker-compose.yml](https://github.com/Heavrnl/nexus-terminal/blob/main/doc/arm/docker-compose.yml) provided here.
-Since Apache Guacamole does not provide an ARM architecture image for `guacd`, the RDP feature has been disabled, and the related image will no longer be pulled for the time being.
+3. For **ARMv7** users, please use the [docker-compose.yml](https://github.com/Heavrnl/nexus-terminal/blob/main/doc/arm/docker-compose.yml) provided here.
+Since Apache Guacamole does not provide an ARMv7-compatible image for `guacd`, the RDP feature has been disabled, and related images will not be pulled for now.
 4. Since I don't have an ARM machine on hand, I haven't conducted actual testing, so unexpected bugs may occur during runtime.
 5. For data backup, please back up the **data** folder in the directory yourself.
 This project does not provide any backup functionality.